hyperspy/hyperspyUI/DEV-README.txt

 To create a plugin, subclass hyperspyui.plugins.plugin.Plugin, and overload the create_*() methods as appropriate to load and register your features.
-The different create functions should be pretty self explantory, but please use the core plugins as examples if in doubt.
+The different create functions should be pretty self explanatory, but please use the core plugins as examples if in doubt.
 As long as it works, and does not interfere with other pluigns/features, it should be OK.